 SIDENOTE.
 Blockchain nodes are devices (computers, laptops) that act as servers storing information.
 Nodes are an essential part of the blockchain’s infrastructure.

-I mentioned earlier that each block contains a record of Bitcoin transactions.
+We mentioned earlier that each block contains a record of Bitcoin transactions.
 Every block on the blockchain can hold around 1 megabyte of data.
 After that block gets filled up, a new block is automatically created.

 Let’s write down some hypothetical transactions and see what a block looks like.